 How many railroad ties typically constitute a carload?

-The AAR loading rules stipulate that nor more than ½ of the thickness of the top layer of ties can stick above the top of the car after loading.
+The AAR loading rules stipulate that no more than ½ of the thickness of the top layer of ties can stick above the top of the car after loading.

 Smaller gondolas might be used for 106 LB rail lines